Terms and Conditions

 Conditions

-• 1st violation - notification in writing (via email) that an offense has occurred, documentation has been made of the notification, and advise that a second offense will result in having posting privileges suspended.
+• 1st violation - notification in writing (via email) that an offense has occurred, documentation has been made of the notification, and confirmation that a second offense will result in having posting privileges suspended.

-• 2nd violation - notification in writing (via email) that the participants posting privileges have been suspended for ninety (90) days.
+• 2nd violation - notification in writing (via email) that the participant’s posting privileges have been suspended for ninety (90) days.

 • 3rd violation - notification in writing (via email) that participant’s posting privileges have been permanently removed.